okd-project/okd/README.md

 **NOTE**: You need a 4.x version of `oc` to extract the installer and the latest client.
 You can initially use the [official Openshift client (mirror)](https://mirror.openshift.com/pub/openshift-v4/clients/oc/latest/linux/)

-Copy the binaries into your PATH and then run the following from a new directory:
+Extract the downloaded tarballs and copy the binaries into your PATH.
+Then run the following from an empty directory:

 ```
 $ openshift-install create cluster